hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   If none is otherwise supplied, Terraform will attempt to read it from `~/.vault-token` (where the vault command stores its current token).
   Terraform will issue itself a new token that is a child of the one given, with a short TTL to limit the exposure of any requested secrets.
+Note that the given token must have the update capability on the auth/token/create path in Vault in order to create child tokens.

 * `ca_cert_file` - (Optional) Path to a file on local disk that will be used to validate the certificate presented by the Vault server.